kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 whereby the conjugation can be ignored if dealing with real linear forms.

-This is a cool way of representing any linear form, essentially a regular linear transformation mapping to 1 dimension, as a single vector; because any linear transformation can be represented as a matrix.
-LTD: Chicken vs the egg?
+This is a cool way of representing any linear form, essentially a regular linear transformation mapping to 1 dimension, as a single vector.

 ===== Dual Space
 The linear vector space $V'$ of all linear forms of a linear vector space $V$, such that: